TravelReg/ec2-logs-dashboard/README.md

 # EC2 CloudWatch Monitoring

-This Terraform project builds a small AWS monitoring environment around an Ubuntu EC2 instance.
+This Terraform project builds an AWS monitoring environment around an Ubuntu EC2 instance.
 It collects instance performance and SSH authentication activity in CloudWatch, presents the data in a dashboard, and sends SNS email alerts when configured thresholds are exceeded.

 ![Architecture](docs/architechure.png)